Italo Zanzi

-Italo Andres Zanzi (born May 18, 1974 in New York) is a senior executive, attorney and entrepreneur with extensive experience building and optimizing sports, media and technology businesses worldwide.
+Italo Zanzi (born May 18, 1974 in New York) is an executive, attorney and entrepreneur with an extensive background in global sports, media and technology.

-He is currently Chief Operating Officer of droppTV, the industry-leading operating system for “shopatainment", which brings together content, streaming entertainment and commerce.

-He is also Co-Founder of TrustyLux, an innovative luxury business that delivers value based on its core principles: authenticity, reliability and efficiency.

-Previously, Zanzi was Chief Commercial Officer, Americas at DT One, a leading global B2B mobitech solutions provider for mobile data/airtime transfers with a network of 1000+ telco, digital & financial partners across 160 countries.
+He is currently Executive Chairman of Italian Serie A football club Hellas Verona and Chief Business Officer of droppGroup, a global AI/Blockchain company.

+Previously, Zanzi served as a consultant for FIFA, managing media partnerships with Member Associations and the FIFA+ platform.

 Between 2016 and 2019, he served as Executive Vice President & Managing Director, Sports for Asia Pacific & the Middle East in Singapore.
 In this role, Zanzi was responsible for all aspects of the FOX Sports Network, including production, acquisitions, digital platforms, sales and marketing across the region, stretching from Japan to Dubai.

 Zanzi joined FOX from Italian Serie A football club A.S.
-Roma where he was CEO for three and a half years, overseeing all aspects of the club's operations and business.
-His tenure at Roma was marked by financial improvements and competitive success for the club, including two-second place finishes in Serie A and qualification to the knock-out stage of the UEFA Champions League in 2015-16.
+Roma where he was CEO for three and a half years.
+While at Roma, he oversaw a period of competitive success and financial improvements at the club.

 Before moving to Italy, Zanzi worked on behalf of the America's Cup Event Authority overseeing media rights sales and future event planning.
 Until October 2011, Zanzi served as Deputy General Secretary of CONCACAF.
 In this capacity, Zanzi oversaw the Confederation's revenue generating activities, including the CONCACAF Champions League and Gold Cup, as well as its communications and marketing.
 He also represented the Confederation on FIFA's Committee for Fair Play and Social Responsibility and Media Committee.

 Until November 2007, Zanzi served as Vice President for International Broadcast Sales & Latin American and United States Hispanic Marketing for Major League Baseball.
 In this capacity, Zanzi managed three of Major League Baseball's business functions - international television and radio sales, Latin American marketing and sponsorship, and United States Hispanic marketing initiatives.

-While at MLB, Zanzi negotiated numerous seven-figure media rights agreements in Latin America, Asia, Europe, Canada, and Oceania.
-Zanzi also played a pivotal role in the organization of the inaugural World Baseball Classic in 2006.
+While at MLB, Zanzi negotiated media rights agreements in Latin America, Asia, Europe, Canada, and Oceania.
+Zanzi also played a role in the organization of the inaugural World Baseball Classic in 2006.
 In addition to overseeing media sales for the event, Zanzi served as the principal liaison to the Latin American baseball federations and managed operations of the San Juan, Puerto Rico venue.